gparvin/grc-demo/OpenShift-Plus/README.md

 ./deploy.sh -u https://github.com/gparvin/grc-demo -b main -p OpenShift-Plus/remediation -a remediate -s medium -n remediation
 ```

-An additional remediation is the
+An additional remediation is the etcd encryption policy can be enforced.
+Enforcement should be applied using gitops.

 To see a compliance improvement, you must re-run the compliance scan for the Compliance Operator and then for ACS.